1) Barup Sø

 Hyllekrog and part of the Saksfjed Inddæmning is owned by the Bird Protection Foundation and is one of its largest reserves, with 163ha deciduous woodland, coastal meadow and sand dunes.
 The area is managed, and the meadows are grazed to ensure a richer and more varied flora and better breeding conditions for waders.
 A fence has now been put up across the neck of the spit, partly to turn the area into one large grazing meadow, partly to prevent foxes from destroying the nests of the breeding birds.

 During the last few years, a great deal of the management scheme for the area, made up by the Bird Protection Foundation, has been implemented.
 This has meant that the meadow areas have been enlarged and are now grazed, and that larger areas are under water for part of the year, for the benefit of ducks, gulls and waders especially.
 Black-headed gull have recently formed colonies both on Hyllekrog and in the Saksfjed Inddæmning.
+In October 2022, the Hempel Fund purchased 775 ha natural and agricultural land in the Saksfjed Inddæmning with the aim to converting it - over time - to one of the most important natural areas in Denmark.
+This area is neighbour to the Saksfjed-Hyllekrog nature reserve.

 The reserve houses nearly 75 different bird species in summer, including quite uncommon birds such as gadwall, garganey and red-backed shrike, and in 2012 a pair of stonechat bred here for the first time.
 In 2010 a pair of white-tailed eagle settled down in the reserve and in 2011 they successfully reared two young.
 The eagles are still nesting here.
 Although the Hyllekrog spit is closed for access in the breeding season, many birds can be spotted in the lagoons along the dyke, in the woods and on the meadows.